Authority Cited: Cheyne

 BKG Bio-tweet: Eminent Scotch physician; practiced at Bath & London; medical author; proto-psychologist, philosopher, mathematician

 Categories (list of works cited – preliminary) [BKG Note: about 123 Cheyne cites in 1755 Dict. vol. 1, about 122 Cheyne cites in 1755 Dict. vol. 2 (232 total per Atkinson, 1953 N&Q).
-One Cheyne cite was identified as added in the 1773 Dict., indicated in bold italic below.
+Two Cheyne cites were identified as added in the 1773 Dict., indicated in bold italic below.
 The Sale Catalogue of Samuel Johnson's Library, A Facsimile Edition, Fleeman, ed., lists item 124 . . .Cheyne's English Malady &c.]

 - Philosophical principles of religion.
 Natural and revealed.
 In two parts.
 Part I. Containing the Elements of Natural Philosophy, and the Proofs of Natural Religion arising from them.
 Part II.
 Containing the Nature and Kinds of Infinites, their Arithmetic and Uses; together with the Philosophic Principles of Revealed Religion.
 By George Cheyne, M. D. Fellow of the Royal Society, the Fifth Edition, Corrected, 1736, London : printed for George Strahan, at the Golden Ball in Cornhill, over against the Royal Exchange; (4th ed.
 London, 1734 consulted by Wimsatt, Philosophic Words); 1st. ed.: Part I, 1705, Part II, 1715 [BKG Note: edition SJ used not determined; the 5th edition was within the author's lifetime]; action; actuality; adaptation; catenarian; cohere; exquisite; frigid; lachrymal; perennial (per Wimsatt); suffocation (per Wimsatt); valitudinarian/valetudinary; wind; wright.

-- Cheyne (no work cited)
+- Cheyne (no work cited):